luqmanamirullah/vue-movie-search-app/README.md

 # vue-movie-search-app

-This project is solely for your educational purposes regarding Vue2 JS.
+This project is solely for my educational purposes regarding Vue2 JS.

 ## Project setup